renovatebot/renovate/lib/modules/manager/mint/readme.md

 [`yonaskolb/Mint` repository on GitHub](https://github.com/yonaskolb/Mint)

-You need to state the version of library in Mintfile.
+You must put the library version in the Mintfile:

 ```
 // ok